 Don Haynes of Bay City

 Don says there was a time in his life when he did a lot of “job hopping.”
 That was before he came to Michigan Sugar, where a friend and colleague told him, “Once people come to Michigan Sugar, they don’t leave.”
 Don knows there was truth in those words.
-He has now been with Michigan Sugar for 16 years.
-He spent the first 12 years as a programmer analyst before taking on his current role.
+He has now been with Michigan Sugar for 18 years.
+He spent the first 12 years as a programmer analyst, then worked as Director of Information Technology.
+He took on his current role in 2020.
 Don is proud to say that throughout his years with the company, he has been encouraged to participate in family activities and attend his daughter’s events.
 He said Michigan Sugar provides a family atmosphere that creates a tight bond between all departments.